Manuscript and Print Cultures

 Dr Jessica Wardhaugh (SMLC) is a Reader in French Studies, and works on the relationship between politics and culture in nineteenth- and twentieth-century France.
 She has published books on street politics and political theatre, as well as on ideas of community and democracy.
 Her current book project explores political play in its verbal, visual, and physical forms, and she is particularly interested in the material and print cultures of popular politics, including posters, flyers, graffiti, and political ephemera.

-Dr William Rupp is assistant professor in Liberal Arts.
+Dr William Rupp is Associate Professor and Head of Liberal Arts.
 After completing his doctoral studies in history at Warwick, William has worked in outreach and as an academic developer.
 His research is focused mainly on travel and national identity creation in eighteenth-century Britain but he has also worked technology adoption and social control in the latter part of the nineteenth century.